jpmorganchase/Phantom/docs/user/network.rst

 At the core of any Phantom environment is the network.
 This defines the relationships between all actors and agents, controls who can send messages to who and handles the way in which messages are sent and resolved.
-Phantom uses the Mercury library for this.

 Each actor and agent, or 'entity', in the network is identified with a unique ID.
 Usually a string is used for this purpose.
 Any entity can be connected to any number of